 Everybody knows that summer is a hard-won prize after a long winter for Canadians.
-This last winter was especially challenging, as the arrival of spring was delayed in many parts of the country.
 Now that the warmer weather is finally here, the time is right to start enjoying some summertime fun.
 Or is it?

 When you are saving for a down payment or paying off debt and rebuilding your credit history, it’s not uncommon to feel guilt over any spending that doesn’t align with your “big picture” financial goals.
 That way of thinking can lead to feelings of deprivation, which can eventually lead to counterproductive behaviour.

 We often hear that sticking to a budget is an essential component of any successful financial strategy.
 When making a comeback from a serious life event like divorce, critical illness or unemployment, sometimes there is a tendency to take budgeting a little too far.
 It’s only natural to want to get back on track quickly, but just as health experts warn that crash diets don’t work, money experts warn that crash budgets don’t work either.